This blog series includes 4 workshop sessions I conducted at Engineering colleges and in my office.

 Check the container memory allocation status using the

 3.2.
 Create a client docker container

-docker run -it -d --name hadoop-cli --network hadoop-nw haridasn/hadoop-cli # Add the hadoop configuration to hadoop-client container. # You can skip this if you already done this. docker cp namenode:/opt/hadoop/etc . docker cp etc hadoop-cli:/opt/hadoop/
+docker run -it -d --name hadoop-cli --network hadoop-nw haridasn/hadoop-cli # Add the Hadoop configuration to the hadoop-client container. # You can skip this if you already have done this. docker cp namenode:/opt/hadoop/etc . docker cp etc hadoop-cli:/opt/hadoop/

 3.3.
 Run Spark Container

 docker pull haridasn/spark-2.4.0 docker run -it -d --name spark --network hadoop-nw haridasn/spark-2.4.0

 # Get the hadoop configurations. docker cp namenode:/opt/hadoop/etc . docker cp etc/hadoop spark:/opt/spark/hadoop-conf

 When connecting spark with YARN, you need a staging directory to manage the application